microsoft/vscode-mssql/FEATURES.md

   - **Open Query**: View the query that generated the execution plan directly from the toolbar.
   - **Toggle Tooltips**: Enable or disable tooltips for additional details on each node.
   - **Properties**: View the properties of each node in the execution plan, with options to sort by importance or alphabetically.

+## Share Your Feedback

+We’d love to hear your thoughts on the new features!
+If you have any feedback or run into issues, please let us know by creating a GitHub issue at [https://github.com/microsoft/vscode-mssql/issues](https://github.com/microsoft/vscode-mssql/issues).